mvolkmann/blog/src/swift/CloudKit.md

 1. In the "Record Types" dropdown, select the new record name.
 1. Click the "Query Records" button to display all the records of that type.

+To enable use of subscriptions:

+1. Click the top item in the Navigator.
+1. Click the first target.
+1. Click the "Signing and Capabilities" tab.
+1. Click the "+" in the upper-right to add a capability.
+1. Double-click "Background Modes".
+1. Under "Modes", check the "Background fetch" and "Remote notifications" checkboxes.

 For a good example of using CloudKit including performing CRUD operations and subscribing to be notified of changes see
 {% aTargetBlank "https://github.com/mvolkmann/CloudKitDemo", "CloudKitDemo" %}.